Piggun/streaming-data-project/README.md

 - **From the AWS Management Console** :
      - Go to AWS SQS
      - Click on your queue
-     - Select 'Send and recieve messages'
+     - Select 'Send and receive messages'
      - And click 'Poll for messages'
 - **From the terminal**:
      - Run `aws sqs receive-message --queue-url [Your-Queue-URL-here] --max-number-of-messages 10`
-     - More informations can be found [here](https://docs.aws.amazon.com/cli/latest/reference/sqs/receive-message.html)
+     - More information can be found [here](https://docs.aws.amazon.com/cli/latest/reference/sqs/receive-message.html)

 ## Makefile commands
 - `make run-unit-tests` : Runs unit-tests, checking that every function behaves correctly